 Summary: Top 9 Technology Breakthroughs of 2019

-5. Linux puts almost the final nail in FreeBSD's coffin with the asynchronous io_uring interface in the Linux kernel
+5. Linux almost hammered the final nail into FreeBSD's coffin with the asynchronous io_uring interface in the kernel Linux

-While talking about the Linux kernel, there is another big improvement this year that should be noted: the inclusion of a new high performance asynchronous I/O API io_uring by Jens Exbow of Facebook.
+Since we're talking about the core Linux, it is necessary to note another significant improvement that occurred this year: the inclusion of a new core high performance asynchronous I/O API io_uring by Jens Exbow of Facebook.

 Now the game has been turned upside down.
 The Ceph distributed file system has already switched to using io_uring and the performance test results are impressive - the increase in the number of I / O operations per second is from 14% to 102%, depending on the block size.
 There is a prototype using asynchronous I/O in PostgreSQL (at least for background writer), further work planned on transitioning PostgreSQL to asynchronous I/O. But given the conservatism of the developer community, we will not see these changes in 2020 yet.